DUI Consequences for a Pilot

 You might be asked to correct the items circled on the enclosed Form 8500-8 and return the form to the Division.
 All expenses incurred in establishing eligibility for medical certification are the responsibility of the airman, not the FAA.

-Your letter will also include the Guidelines for Initial Assessment of Airmen with History of Misuse of Drugs or Alcohol, and a copy of the Pilot’s Bill of Rights Notification for Current Airman Medical Certification Holder.
+Your letter will also include the Guidelines for Initial Assessment of Airmen with History of Misuse of Drugs or Alcohol and a copy of the Pilot’s Bill of Rights Notification for Current Airman Medical Certification Holder.

 Notification Letters to the FAA

 The FAA Notification Letters after a drug or alcohol-related driving offense (DUI / DWI) must be sent to the FAA Security and Investigations Division.
+In the past, the website provided the following address, but you should double-check this information carefully before taking any action:

 Federal Aviation Administration (FAA)